-John C. Hall, Superintendent Attn: Legal Department; legal@ EMSOFL.com Uniform Complaint Form Opportunities for Learning Public Charter Schools 320 N. Halstead Street, Suite 220 Pasadena, CA 91107
+Attn: Legal Department Uniform Complaint Form Opportunities For Learning Public Charter Schools 320 N. Halstead Street, Suite 220 Pasadena, CA 91107 legal@emsofl.com

 The Superintendent or designee shall ensure that employees designated to investigate complaints are knowledgeable about the laws and programs for which they are responsible.
 Designated employees may have access to legal counsel as determined by the Superintendent or designee.